eloraiby/rl-json-parser/README.md

  <http://www.gnu.org/licenses/>.
 ```

-Roughly speaking: it means that you can statically link with the code but you are obliged to make open your bug fixes and/or enhancement to the json-parser code.
+Roughly speaking: it means that you can statically link with the code but you are obliged to make open your bug fixes and/or enhancement to the rl-json-parser code.

 Tests come from JsonChecker and nativejson-benchmark.
 They are copyrighted to their respective authors.